NeomiSony/MakeatonCodeBrigade/README.md

 ### by Team Code Brigade

-The main page of our website -demo.html
+Main page of our website- demo.html

 Student Dashboard- ongoing.html